 This three hours Microsoft Teams workshop aimed at practitioners working with children, young people, parents and carers who may be required to undertake an Early Help assessment (EHA), including voluntary groups and statutory agencies

 Aim & Learning Outcomes:

-By the end of this session, participants will be able to:
+By the end of the session, participants will be able to:

-- Distinguish when it would be appropriate to undertake an EHA with a family and be equipped to complete the assessment;
+- Distinguish when it would be appropriate to undertake an EHA with a family and be equipped to complete the assessment.

-- Support professionals in being able to identify key elements that produce a positive and holistic EHA
+- Support professionals in being able to identify key elements that produce a positive and holistic EHA.

 - Be aware of support available locally to access additional support and resolve disputes and disagreements.

 This workshop is FREE to all practitioners who work with children, young people and their families